pachyderm/ohmyglob/readme.md

 by using the extended globbing functions (except for the `!` quantifier, which requires a non-regular expression).

-This is implemented by compiling the glob patterns to regex, and then doing the matching and capturing with the Go regexp library
+This is implemented by compiling the glob patterns to regex, and then doing the matching and capturing with the Go regexp library.

+The parser, lexer, and general structure for this library are derived from the excellent https://github.com/gobwas/glob library.

 ## Install